 For example, you may be on the board of another public sector organisation or have a role with a government department or local council.

 A potential conflict of duty exists in this situation.
-Emma’s duty to act in the best interests of the TAFE may conflict with her duty to conduct a review of the TAFE’s effectiveness on behalf of the federal government body.
-Emma should formally declare and register her potential conflict of duty with the board of the TAFE and the federal body.
-The boards involved should then consider whether they will require Emma to be removed from involvement in this particular review, or whether they view the conflict as deeper and require her to relinquish one of her board positions permanently.
+Sofia’s duty to act in the best interests of the TAFE may conflict with her duty to conduct a review of the TAFE’s effectiveness on behalf of the federal government body.
+Sofia should formally declare and register her potential conflict of duty with the board of the TAFE and the federal body.
+The boards involved should then consider whether they will require Sofia to be removed from involvement in this particular review, or whether they view the conflict as requiring her to relinquish one of her board positions permanently.

 For example, you may be a director of a private company, a member of a professional organisation, or an office bearer or volunteer at a local club.